-A wealthy (15th Century) German merchant, seeking to provide his son with a good business education, consulted a learned man as to which European institution offered the best training.
+"A wealthy (15th Century) German merchant, seeking to provide his son with a good business education, consulted a learned man as to which European institution offered the best training.
 'If you only want him to be able to cope with addition and subtraction,' the expert replied, 'then any French or German university will do.
-But if you are intent on your son going on to multiplication and division - assuming that he has sufficient gifts - then you will have to send him to Italy.'
-(George Ifrah, [12])
+But if you are intent on your son going on to multiplication and division-assuming that he has sufficient gifts-then you will have to send him to Italy."
+(George Ifrah, [14])

-The father of information theory Claude Shannon (1916-2001) had built a mechanical calculator wryly called Throback 1 to compute in Roman, at Bell Labs in 1953 to show that it was practicable to compute in Roman!
+Discussions about Roman arithmetic continue.
+Claude Shannon (1916-2001) had a mechanical calculator wryly called Throback 1 built to compute in Roman, at Bell Labs in 1953 to show that it was practicable, if a tad messy, to compute using Roman numerals!

 Ludolph van Ceulen (1540-1610).
-The last great Archimedean calculation, performed by van Ceulen using 2^{62} -gons - to 39 places with 35 correct - was published posthumously.
+The last great Archimedean calculation, performed by van Ceulen using 262-gons-to 39 places with 35 correct-was published posthumously.
 The number is still called Ludolph's number in parts of Europe and was inscribed on his head-stone.
 This head-stone disappeared centuries ago but was rebuilt, in part from surviving descriptions, recently as shown in Figure 7.
 It was reconsecrated on July 5th 2000 with Dutch royalty in attendance.
-Ludolph van Ceulen, a very serious mathematician, was also the discoverer of the cosine formula.
+Ludolph van Ceulen, a very serious mathematician, was also the discoverer of the double angle formula for the cosine.